-ArtFelt is an exciting new arts project bringing together young children from an Edinburgh nursery and older people from a local care home to explore and celebrate their creativity.
+ArtFelt was an exciting arts project that brought together young children from an Edinburgh nursery and older people from a local care home to explore and celebrate their creativity.

-The children, from Forbes Nursery Greenhill, Edinburgh, and residents of Morlich House, Edinburgh, will collaborate with artists over three months (October – December 2018), taking part in a range of creative activities first separately and then together, culminating in an event to share what they have been working on with families and friends.
+The children, from Forbes Nursery Greenhill, Edinburgh, and residents of Morlich House, Edinburgh, collaborated with artists over three months (October – December 2018), taking part in a range of creative activities first separately and then together, culminating in an event sharing what they had been working on with families and friends.

-A key aim of ArtFelt is to evaluate the impact that artist-led activities can have on intergenerational partnerships.
+A key aim of ArtFelt was to evaluate the impact that artist-led activities can have on intergenerational partnerships.

-It also aims to increase the confidence, knowledge and skills of both artists and the professionals working in the nursery and care home.
+It also aimed to increase the confidence, knowledge and skills of both artists and the professionals working in the nursery and care home.